masci/banks/README.md

 {%- endcall -%}
 {%- endset %}

-{# nothing is returned at this point: the variable 'prompt_result contains the result #}
+{# nothing is returned at this point: the variable 'prompt_result' contains the result #}

 {# let's use the prompt_result variable now #}
 {{ prompt_result | upper }}